-Laboratory: An accredited laboratory applying test methods and processes to provide evidentiary data for the detection and, if applicable, quantification of a substance in urine, blood, and other biological Samples.
+Laboratory: An accredited laboratory applying test methods and processes to provide evidentiary data for the detection and, if applicable, quantification of a substance in urine, blood, and other biological or non-biological Samples.

-Laboratory Documentation Package: The material produced by the Laboratory to support the finding of an Adverse Analytical Finding as set forth in the RMTC Technical Document for Laboratory Documentation Packages (Appendix C).
+Laboratory Documentation Package: The physical or electronic records produced by the Laboratory to support the issuance of an Adverse Analytical Finding (q.v.) as set forth in the RMTC Technical Document 'for Laboratory Documentation Packages (Appendix C).